Grundy County, Tennessee: History

-Near by Tracy City many visitors enjoy Grundy Lakes.
-The Grundy Lakes Park surrounds a series of mountain lakes and streams.
-The park offers swimming, picnic areas and a lengthy paved road used by runners and walkers.
+Nearby Tracy City is the Grundy Lakes Park.
+This park, which surrounds a series of mountain lakes and streams, offers swimming, picnic areas and a lengthy paved road used by runners and walkers.
 The lake is bordered by a honey comb of Coke Ovens that remain from when coal was mined in the area.

 The county has several saltpeter mines.
 Saltpeter is the main ingredient of gunpowder and was obtained by leaching the earth from several local caves.
 Fultz Saltpeter Cave, located in Fultz Cove, and Hubbard Saltpeter Cave, located in Hubbard Cove, were both significant operations.
 Woodlee Cave, located in Northcutts Cove, was also mined for saltpeter.
 Saltpeter was mined during both the War of 1812 and the Civil War, so these caves may have been mined during either, or both, time periods.

 In the 20th century, Grundy County earned a reputation for arson.
 The business district of Tracy City was nearly destroyed when ten buildings were wiped out by an intentional blaze on April 27, 1935.
 The Tracy City L&N Depot combusted after a century on August 24, 1971.
 The sheriff reported 21 other fires, mostly arson, prior to that in 1971 alone.
 After 86 years, James K. Shook School burned to the ground circa May 1976.
-Offices of newspapers have not been spared, either.
-The Grundy County Times was set ablaze in 1917, and the Herald office suffered an explosion in 1967 and was destroyed by arson in 1978.
+In addition, the offices of the Grundy County Times was set ablaze in 1917, and the Herald office suffered an explosion in 1967 and was destroyed by arson in 1978.
 After 105 years standing, the Grundy County Courthouse was destroyed by arson on May 3, 1990.

 Some vandals appear to favor dynamite.
 In the 1960s and 1970s, four dynamite blasts destroyed or damaged waterworks, another a lumber yard, and another a doctor's clinic.
 Such was the problem at abandoned county schools that insurance was difficult to obtain.
 Glenn Bonner, school superintendent at the time, said, "Just as soon as a building becomes vacant — boom!"

 When asked about these crimes and others, Tennessee Bureau of Investigation's Bill Thompson downplayed the blazes saying, "I'm not going to say that Grundy County is any different than any other rural county.
-There are a ton of good people there."
+There are a ton of good people there".